16th May 2018

 It is therefore essential that - firstly, there is a slope on top of the parapet so water doesn’t pool and secondly, that a drip edge has been used to ensure that all water runoff from the parapet falls well clear of the building.

 Leaks can quickly ruin a parapet wall.
-In fact, they have the ability to ruin a whole building if left unfixed.
+They can ruin a whole building if left unfixed.

 A small leak which has made its way into brickwork will freeze during cold weather and then thaw, breaking up the wall.
 Repeat this process over and over and you’ve got yourself a problem which is very costly to fix.